lemonrock/intel-seapi/README.md

 ## Limitations

-* JIT profiling is not yet supported;
 * The dynamic library `IntelSEAPI` is built but not linked and no bindings are generated for it.
-* May not be actively supported, as I only needed this functionality once for a project I was working on.

 ## Cross-Compilation